camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

 # Querying

-Metrics can be queried by making a [MetricsQuery](/api-references/javadoc/org/camunda/bpm/engine/management/MetricsQuery.html) offered by the `ManagementService`.
+Metrics can be queried by making a {{< javadocref page="org/camunda/bpm/engine/management/MetricsQuery.html" text="MetricsQuery" >}} offered by the `ManagementService`.
 For example, the following query retrieves the number of all executed activity instances throughout the entire history of reporting:

 ```java
 long numCompletedActivityInstances = managementService